 Nutritional preparedness is very important.
-It is a well-accepted fact that the 20-35% of patients who are being evaluated for weight loss surgery may suffer from a nutritional deficiency secondary to a poor diet and other health-related conditions.
+It is a well-accepted fact that many patients who are being evaluated for weight loss surgery may suffer from a nutritional deficiency secondary to a poor diet and other health-related conditions.
 The most frequent deficiencies that are observed are:

 - Vitamin B12

 These nutritional deficiencies point out that we don’t eat as well as we think we do and it is important that we make some fundamental changes even before surgery.
 These fundamental changes include:

 - Improving your lifestyle related to eating is important because you should make eating an active process, such that you are truly paying attention to what and how you are eating.